 A web content management system has a dashboard that allows users/editors/writers to manage their site, publish content, check out analytics and performance metrics, and much more depending on their defined role permission.
 I’m sure most of you are familiar with admin, editor, writer, guest, etc. roles each with a different set of permissions/restrictions.

-Other important features a user dashboard should offer is the ability to add/remove pages, install templates, search and add plugins, etc.
+Another important feature a user dashboard should offer is the ability to add/remove pages, install templates, search and add plugins, etc.

 Great user-centric web content management systems, like Wordpress for example, offer thousands of templates designed for various industries like news, fashion, eCommerce, restaurants, business portfolios, blogs, personal pages, etc.